retroprose/retroprose.github.io/_posts/2018-05-30-universal-netcode-framework.markdown

 Notice all of the arrows are pointing away from Unity.
 These are code dependencies, and allow for the replacement of Untiy with other frameworks without changing any of the other libraries.
 Ideally developers would not need to implement servers at all, and all of the tricky input queue netcode would have packages for Unity, Unreal, FNA, etc.  Then the developer would create the game core with deterministic and stateless libraries which would allow them to run on any framework that allowed the languages used to make those libraries.
 The only framework specific code developers would have to write would be the input encoding/decoding, asset management, and output of rendering and sound effects.

 For this demo I have two deterministic and stateless libraries.
 One is a C# fixed point math library I found online and modified to fit my needs.
 I went with fixed point to sidestep any floating point difficulties, but floating point math is deterministic, the problem is different compilers can have different implementations of various math functions.
 Spring RTS Engine uses a special float point math library for it to work.
 The second is a simple hash table that I used to create a container that is simply a set of hash tables that can be iterated using a filter.
 This is basically all an entity component system is, if I wrapped my update functions into system objects, it would be a micro ECS.
 Those two sets of code are found in the ECS and FixedMath folders.
-The repository for the entire project can be found here (Article branch).
-A running demo can be found here.
+The repository for the entire project can be found <a href="https://github.com/retroprose/universal-netcode-framework" target="_blank" rel="noreferrer">here</a>.
+A running demo can be found <a href="http://jeaton.matero.net/misc/galactic_marauders_demo/" target="_blank" rel="noreferrer">here</a>.

 The game core itself needs to be implemented as an object that has a five function interface.
 This interface is key to completely decoupling your game logic code from the netcode.
 In fact I can think of several relay methods and queue algorithms that could be implemented with this interface.
 I mention more details in a later section.
-The game core of the demo is completely contained in the GalacticMarauders folder.
+The game core of the demo is completely contained in the GalacticMarauders folder of the github.
 The five functions are as follows:

 * Initialize:  A function that initializes your game session with data that is identical for all players, such as map selection, difficulty, world modifiers gotten from the match making server.
 * SetInput:  A function that sets the current player input array, set from the network queues